approov/web-quickstart-hcaptcha-javascript/README.md

 ### ADDING A HCAPTCHA SITE

-A hCaptcha site can be added by by providing a valid site key and secret.
+A hCaptcha site can be added by by providing a valid site key and associated secret.
 The following command adds a site leaving all other settings at their default values:

 ```
 approov web -hcaptcha -add your-hCaptcha-site-key -secret your-hCaptcha-secret
 ```

-To change a subscription you simply add it again with all the properties required for the changed subscription.
-Each addition of the same browser token completely overwrites the previously stored entry.
+To change a site's properties you simply add it again with all the properties required for the changed subscription.
+Each addition of the same site key completely overwrites the previously stored entry.

 You are now set up to request and receive Approov tokens.